Molwickpedia

 Total radians Precession arc second

-Observed RG TEG
+Observed RG GF

 57,90 Mercury 5,03415E-07 414,93780 2,08886E-04 43.10 42,9195 43,08581